Healthy Homes Assessment Pakipaki

 Insulation Pakipaki

-Ceiling and underfloor insulation is a requirement for all rent houses since July 1, 2019.
-Property managers and landlords are required to ensure the insulation meets the new standard.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space might need to be filled with or replaced.
+Underfloor and ceiling insulation is a requirement for all rent houses since July 1, 2019.
+Property managers and landlords have to ensure the insulation meets the new quality.
+In some cases, an existing insulation on the ceiling or in the sub floor space might require to be replaced or replaced.

-A well-insulated house can reduce condensation and reduce the chances of mould and damp, and will also make much easier to allow the house to hold warmth.
+A house that is well-insulated can help control condensation and reduce the chances of mould and dampness, and will also make more easy to allow the home to hold the heat.

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
-The more R-value is higher, the better the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The more R-value is higher, the higher the standard of insulation.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3